AmosEgel/smuthi/docs/installation.rst

 ------
 The NFM-DS Fortran package by Doicu, Wriedt and Eremin is shipped together with Smuthi.
-Whenever you run a Smuthi simulation containing non-spherical particles, it will create a copy of NFM-DS package into a temporary folder and compile it.
+Whenever you run a Smuthi simulation containing non-spherical particles, it will create a copy of the NFM-DS package in a temporary folder and compile it.

 To avoid these redundant NFM-DS copies
 (and to save the time needed to compile NFM-DS during each Smuthi simulation),